American Beauty (1999 film): Plot

 Buddy and Carolyn have a date at a shooting range.
-Lester then discovers Carolyn's infidelity when they order a meal at the fast food's drive through.
+Lester then discovers Carolyn's infidelity when they order a meal at the fast food's drive-through.
 Buddy fears a costly divorce and ends the affair, while Carolyn is humiliated and simultaneously frustrated by her lack of professional success.
 Frank finds Ricky's recording of a nude Lester working out and becomes suspicious of their friendship, assuming that they are sexually involved after spying on their drug session.
-He viciously accuses Ricky of being gay and expels him from the house, to which Ricky defiantly agrees.
-Carolyn, driving home, withdraws a handgun from the glove box as she listens to a self-help tape.
-At home, Jane argues with Lester and Angela over Angela's sexual interest in Lester, when Ricky interrupts to ask Jane to leave with him for New York City before he dismisses Angela as uninteresting and unattractive.
+He viciously accuses Ricky of being gay and expels him from the house.
+Ricky defiantly embraces this forced dissociation.
+Carolyn withdraws a handgun from the glove box as she listens to a self-help tape during her commute.
+At home, Jane argues with Lester and Angela over Angela's sexual interest in Lester.
+Ricky interrupts to ask Jane to leave with him for New York City.

 Frank tentatively approaches Lester in the Burnhams' garage, then breaks down and tearfully embraces him.
 Lester comforts Frank and gently rebuffs Frank's attempts to kiss him.
 Lester finds Angela alone and consoles her, then professes his attraction to her during their conversation.
-As he begins to undress her on the couch, she admits her virginity.
-Lester realizes that she had feigned being sexually experienced, and he cannot continue.
+As he begins to undress her on the couch, she confesses that she is a virgin.
+Realizing she feigned her level of sexual experience, he cannot continue.
 He bonds with her as they share their frustrations.
 Angela goes to the bathroom as Lester smiles at a family photograph, when an unseen figure shoots him in the back of the head at point-blank range.

-Ricky and Jane, who had earlier considered killing Lester themselves, find his body.
-Discovering the body herself, Carolyn hides in the master closet, discards her gun, and hugs Lester's clothing.
+Carolyn finds Lester's body and hides in the master bedroom closet.
+She discards her gun and hugs Lester's clothing.
+Ricky and Jane, who had earlier considered killing Lester themselves, also find his body.
 A blood-soaked Frank returns home, a gun missing from his collection.
-Lester's closing narration describes meaningful experiences during his life, for which he expresses gratitude.
+Lester's closing narration expresses gratitude for the meaningful experiences in his life.
 Despite being murdered, he is finally happy, having found beauty in the world.